clementgallet/libTAS/docs/guides/options.md

 ### Variable framerate

 Allows the user to change the framerate during the execution of the game.
-It must be checked before starting the game.
+This must be checked before starting the game.

 ## Runtime